The Beautiful Dead

 Randy Smith of Tiger Style passed on some relevant references during a Twitter conversation this week.

 - Turns out Smith wrote The Beautiful Dead four years ago, when describing the development of Spider in Edge Magazine.
-"I make it sound good, but it’s obviously a total dodge, similar to a space station conveniently populated only by audio logs and corpses."
+“I make it sound good, but it’s obviously a total dodge, similar to a space station conveniently populated only by audio logs and corpses.”
+(Article now deleted, so linked to Wayback Machine.)

 - There’s another great presentation on environmental narrative available in the GDC Vault.
 “What Happened Here?
 Environmental Storytelling” by Matthias Worch and Harvey Smith.